pdf presentations of the conference talks are now available

 Social Event

-Visit of the Benedictine Monastery
+Guided Tour of the Benedictine Monastery (about 1h)

 Coffee Break